7RU7H/Archive/Software/Operating-Systems/Windows/Active-Directory/Active-Directory-Defined.md

 1. OU (parent, then child)

-**The GPO which is applied last will be the effective one** GPOs in AD work by each domain-joined computer, updated from the DC **EVERY** 90mins.
+**The GPO which is applied last will be the effective one** GPOs in AD work by each domain-joined computer, updated from the DC **EVERY** 90 minites.
 Or with command: `gpupdate /force`

 ## Objects